TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Caption.md

 <br />

-# XSS (Cross-Site Scripting)
+# XSS (Cross-Site Scripting).

-## X-Forwarded-Host Injection:
+## X-Forwarded-Host Injection.

 <br />

-At this point, we open `Burp Suite` to further analyze the application and intercept a request to the `/home` endpoint:
+Now, we open `Burp Suite` to further analyze the application and intercept a request to the `/home` endpoint:

 <br />